Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 Replace the original <link> with:

-This tells the browser to download the full CSS without blocking rendering, then apply it after the page is already visible.
+This tells the browser to download the full CSS without blocking rendering, then apply it once the page is already visible.

 <?php